GOP leaders privately blasted Trump after Jan. 6, new book reveals - The Boston Globe

 Advertisement

+“We can’t put up with that,” McCarthy said, adding, “Can’t they take their Twitter accounts away, too?”

+McCarthy “never said that particular members should be removed from Twitter,” Bednar said.

 Other Republican leaders in the House agreed with McCarthy that the president’s behavior deserved swift punishment.
-Representative Steve Scalise of Louisiana, the second-ranking House Republican, said on one call that it was time for the GOP to contemplate a “post-Trump Republican House,” while Representative Tom Emmer of Minnesota, the head of the party’s House campaign committee, suggested censuring Trump.
+Rep. Steve Scalise of Louisiana, the second-ranking House Republican, said on one call that it was time for the GOP to contemplate a “post-Trump Republican House,” while Rep. Tom Emmer of Minnesota, the head of the party’s House campaign committee, suggested censuring Trump.

 Yet none of the men followed through on their tough talk in those private conversations.